jodisfields/performates/README.md

 ## Backend

 Firebase is used as the backend solution.
 It handles user authentication, data storage, and API interactions with Eventbrite for event management.

-## Firebase Integration

-- Set up your Firebase project and configure the Firebase SDK in your application.
-- Ensure Firebase authentication and database services are properly configured for your project.

 ## Eventbrite API Integration